Your Opinion About A New Mexico Inheritance

 If the well is already producing, it sounds like maybe you need to hire an attorney.
 He should be paying on the % not in question.
 Maybe an injunction to ‘stop production’ would speed him along?

-I would *think* that George's share would revert to his mother, then to her children, unless the state claims it all.
-But that is just an assumption, based on Okla. laws I've heard, and I'm not an attorney.
+I would think that George’s share would revert to his mother, then to her children, unless the state claims it all.
+But that is just an assumption, based on Oklahoma laws I’ve heard, and I’m not an attorney.
 (Everyone could have an opinion, just not necessarily the correct answer according to law.)